wfswee-appdev/base-exercism/README.md

     ```
     exercism download --exercise=acronym --track=ruby
     ```
 2. Work on the problem.
+It's usually helpful to run the automated tests along the way.
+In this example,

+    ```
+    ruby ruby/acronym/acronym_test.rb
+    ```

+    Just like in the Koans, pay attention to how the tests are written — soon you'll have to write tests yourself.
 3. When you're done, or just if you want to see the community solutions, submit your work with `exercism submit [filename]`; in this example,

     ```
     exercism submit ruby/acronym/acronym.rb
     ```
 4.  **The most crucial part:** the value in Exercism is not the problems - it's the community.
 After solving each problem, visit the Community solutions and sort them by most comments/most popular, and read through a few solutions and discussions.
 What did you learn?
 Did you encounter a new method you've never seen before?
 A new way of using blocks?
 A new class?
 Write a tiny post for your Today I Learned blog.

 #### Do a few more problems